pglet/website/docs/tutorials/python.md

         self.view.update()
 ```

-For "Delete" task operation we implemented `delete_task()` method in `TodoApp` class which accepts task instance as a parameter:
+For "Delete" task operation, we implemented `delete_task()` method in `TodoApp` class which accepts task instance as a parameter:

 ```python
 class TodoApp():